salesforce/lwc-rfcs/text/0000-dynamic-import-hints.md

 *Cons:*

 * requires transform to remove the query
-* Using a query string syntax to discover modules to prefetch doesn't align with the way standard import() works.
+* using a query string syntax to discover modules to prefetch doesn't align with the way standard import() works.
 JavaScript VM caches modules by URL (including the query string), this means that lightning-foo lightning-foo?1 and lightning-foo?2 are 3 different JavaScript module instances.

-### Hints as proprietery function
+### Hints via proprietary LWC function
-The authoring hints syntax is expressed via a proprietery lwc function, where the first parameter is a component name and the second parameter is a query object - hintImport(cmpName, queryObj).
+The hint syntax is expressed via a proprietary lwc function, where the first parameter is a component name and the second parameter is a query object - hintImport(cmpName, queryObj).
 At compile time, the function will be transformed into a regular import without a string.
 Note, the hint is consumed by metadata parser only, which is traversed outside of the compilation sequence on the original source.
 Therefore, it is safe to have a ‘throw-away’ wrapper that will be eliminated at compiler time.

 ```js
 import formFactor from '@salesforce/client/formFactor';